acrescini/DSE_template_prova/edition.md

 ---
 layout: default
-title: Presentation
+title: This Edition
 ---

-## Presentation of this edition
+## Ecdotic principles of this edition

 This is my first attempt with GitHub Pages.